XenoWarrior/FileServer/README.md

 The `serve` script starts the webpack dev server on your local machine.
 Default port is 9000.
 The webpack dev server automatically proxies `/api/v1/*` to `localhost:3030`.
 You can edit this in `webpack.config.js` under the `devServer.proxy` node.

+Note: this service is not optimised yet.
+You will see a lot of warnings!

 ## Deployment
 After building the client-side web app, drop the output files from the `dist` folder into your webserver.